-Touch ID not working for you?
-Here's how to fix it!
+How to fix Touch ID on your supported Apple device

 Here are a few tips and tricks to try if you're experiencing Touch ID issues:

-- During the registration process, make sure you move your finger around enough that the entire surface gets scanned during the first stage, and then every edge gets scanned during the second phase.
+- During the registration process, make sure you move your finger around enough that the entire surface gets scanned during the first stage, and that every edge gets scanned during the second phase.

 - Any sweat or liquid on your finger at all can interfere with the scan.
 Wipe both your finger and the Home button off and dry them completely before using Touch ID.

-- The sequential improvement process can sometimes go off-track (i.e. instead of getting better, an error can occur and it can get worse).
+- The sequential improvement process can sometimes go off-track (i.e., instead of getting better, an error can occur, and it can get worse).
 When that starts to happen, delete the fingerprint and re-register.

-- On an iOS device, make sure your finger is touching the capacitive metal ring and the Home button.
+- On a supported iPhone or iPad, make sure your finger touches the capacitive metal ring and the Home button.

 - Touch ID is super fast these days, but you should still refrain from lifting your finger too quickly.